Updated 2025 Cap Casualty Candidates For All 32 Teams

 New England Patriots

-New England should have the biggest war chest in the NFL heading into next offseason, with a league-leading $117 million in projected cap space per Over The Cap.
-Part of that is because theyโ€™re rolling over so much cap space from this year after conspicuously missing out on a few high-profile free agent targets.
-Theyโ€™ll likely have better luck this year with a promising young passer in first-round QB Drake Maye but will still end up paying a premium.
+New England should have the biggest war chest in the NFL heading into next offseason.
+Part of that is because theyโ€™re rolling over so much cap space from this year after conspicuously missing out on some high-profile free agent targets.
+They should have better luck this year with a promising young passer in first-round QB Drake Maye

-There are still a few cuts they could make with players if they make the assessment theyโ€™re not performing up to their salary.
-Bourne is the chief one there, but it will depend on how much the Patriots are able to remodel the receiving corps this offseason.
+There are still cuts they could make if they think certain players arenโ€™t worth the salary.
+Takitaki is one example they pulled the trigger on.
+Bourne would represent the most savings but it will depend on how much the Patriots can remodel the receiving corps this offseason.
 New England loves the savvy veteran and signed him to a new deal just this past offseason even though he was coming off a torn ACL.

 Las Vegas Raiders